accwebs/factorio-perPlanetAttackAlertSounds/README.md

 Per-Planet Attack Alert Sounds is a mod for the video game [Factorio](https://factorio.com/).
 It is a silly, (largely) for-personal-use mod, that adds per-planet 'entity destroyed' alert sounds to reduce the constant toil of the player having to check the alert location each time the alert sound goes off.

-Per-Planet Attack Alert Sounds on the Factorio mod portal: TBD
+Per-Planet Attack Alert Sounds on the Factorio mod portal: https://mods.factorio.com/mod/PerPlanetAttackAlertSounds

 **WARNING: ALPHA status; crashes and bugs are likely!**